wmorgan/dcos-docs/1.8/administration/access-node/tunnel.md

 When developing services on DC/OS, you may find it helpful to access your cluster from your local machine via SOCKS proxy, HTTP proxy, or VPN.
 For instance, you can work from your own development environment and immediately test against your DC/OS cluster.

+**Warning:** DC/OS Tunnel is appropriate for development, debugging, and testing only.
+Do not use DC/OS Tunnel in production.

 # SOCKS
 DC/OS Tunnel can run a SOCKS proxy over SSH to the cluster.
 SOCKS proxies work for any protocol, but your service must be configured to use the proxy, which runs on port 1080 by default.